 Liquidity risk is the risk that the Group will be unable to meet its obligations as they fall due.
 The Group seeks to manage its liquidity risk to be able to meet its operating cash flow requirement, finance capital expenditures and service maturing debts.
-To cover its short-term and long-term funding requirements, the Group intends to use internally generated funds and available short-term and long term credit facilities.
+To cover its short-term and long-term funding requirements, the Group intends to use internally generated funds and available short-term and long-term credit facilities.
 Credit lines are obtained from BOD-designated banks at amounts based on financial forecast approved by the BOD.

-The maturity profile of the Group's financial assets and financial liabilities at June 30, 2021 and December 31, 2020 are based on contractual undiscounted payments.
+The maturity profile of the Group's financial assets and financial liabilities at June 30, 2022 and December 31, 2021 are based on contractual undiscounted payments.

-As at June 30, 2021 and December 31, 2020, the Group's financial assets and financial liabilities have a maturity of less than one year.
+As at June 30, 2022 and December 31, 2021, except for its loans payable, the Group's financial assets and financial liabilities have a maturity of less than one year.